METEO 3 Lesson 11 Images

 Text description of the Ecuador southward to northern Chile image.

-The image is a map of South America, displaying the continent in green against a light purple ocean background.
+The image is a map of South America, displaying the continent in green against a blue ocean background.
 The map includes country names in uppercase letters, with major cities labeled in smaller text.
-Notable geographical features such as Marajó Island in Brazil and Tierra del Fuego at the southern tip are marked.
-A dashed yellow line represents the equator, cutting across the continent towards the north.
+A dashed yellow line represents the equator, cutting across the continent through Ecuador.
 The Falkland Islands and South Georgia Island are situated in the southern Atlantic Ocean below the continent.

 Atacama Desert from space and on the ground